Skip to chat with us. Skip to content

 An annual STI panel is a good idea for anyone who is sexually active.
 This group of tests can include a number of STI screenings, depending on your particular risk factors.
 Your doctor may also recommend more frequent testing for certain STIs if you have a high risk of contracting them.

 You may want to test for a particular STI after having unprotected sex with someone who has a chance of testing positive for an STI.
-Since different STIs have different testing windows after exposure, it’s important to know how long you should wait after sex to get tested — getting tested too early can result in a false negative, which means you tested negative for an STI when you do, in fact, have one.
-Read on to learn about STI incubation periods and how long to wait before testing for specific infections.
+Since different STIs have different incubation periods after exposure, it’s important to know how long after sex to test for an STD — getting tested too early can result in a false negative, meaning you test negative for an STI when you do, in fact, have one.

-What is an STI incubation period?
+What is an STD Incubation Period?

 For the most accurate test results possible, it’s important to follow the recommended guidelines for the timing of STD tests.
 Testing too early might not detect the infection while waiting too long can increase the spread — and the risk of complications.
-It’s important to note that this guidance is for those who want routine testing when asymptomatic — if you are symptomatic and have sex with someone who has tested positive, you should see a healthcare provider for testing as soon as possible.
+It’s important to note that this guidance is for those who want routine testing when asymptomatic.
+If you are symptomatic and have sex with someone who has tested positive, you should see a healthcare provider for testing as soon as possible.

 Here’s how long to wait after unprotected sex to get tested for the eight most common STIs.